jeongeun980906/RL-Finetunning-Flow-matching-model/README.md

 - License: CC BY-NC 4.0
 - Source Code: https://github.com/facebookresearch/flow_matching/blob/main/examples/standalone_flow_matching.ipynb
 - Modification Date: 2025-02-05
-- Description: Code file is extracted.
+- Description: The Code file is extracted.

-## 2. Finetune your model with un-learning reward.
+## 2. Fine-tune your model with unlearning reward.
 The code is in [rl_cls.ipynb](rl_cls.ipynb).

 In this code, we aim to un learn the down half of the moon.

-Reward function is a logit of the upper moon by trained classifier.
+The reward function is a logit of the upper moon by the trained classifier.
 <span style="color:blue">*Blue* </span> has lower reward while <span style="color:red">*red* </span> has higher reward.

 ![Reward](./assets/before.png)